Off-page search engine optimization is not just about links.

 You should always use white-hat link building strategies to improve your off-page optimization.

-However, you need to prepare your web pages to receive authority link juice as you work hard to build and earn links.
+However, you need to prepare your web site to receive authority link juice as you work hard to build and earn links.
 Make sure your site is easily navigable.

-When it comes to creating a better content experience, it all boils down to answering users questions.
+When it comes to creating a better content experience, it all boils down to answering user’s questions.
 Start by identifying the questions asked by your ideal customers.
 You can find these questions on Quora, Twitter and other social networks.
 Creating high quality content is a top SEO technique that cannot be overemphasized.

 Above all, search engine optimization is not a hit-and-run marketing approach.
 You should approach it knowing that the efforts you put in today will pay off in the future, ultimately increasing your search engine rank and leading you to the success you desire.

 Most of all, be consistent and patient and you’ll gradually climb to the top of Google’s results.